A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Orbital open image: a canonical formulation

+In the regular rooted case, this question specializes to the usual arboreal open-image problem after choosing a compatible labelling of the preimage tree; the orbital formulation introduced above keeps track of the non-canonical nature of such choices along a forward orbit.

+\begin{remark}[Regular vs.\ general orbits] In the regular case (no critical collisions along the orbit), $\Aut(T_{O^+(x)})$ is, abstractly, isomorphic to $\Aut(T_d)$, although the isomorphism depends on the choice of branch identifications and is not canonical; in the presence of critical preimages, $\Aut(T_{O^+(x)})$ encodes the full wreath recursion together with the multiplicity data at the critical branchings.
+In either case, the natural and orbit-invariant target for the orbital Galois action is $\Aut(T_{O^+(x)})$, which is the form used in Question~\ref{q:orbital-regular}. \end{remark}

+\begin{remark}[Pointwise versus orbital open image] The relation between the orbital arboreal image $\mathcal{G}_{O^+(x)}=\operatorname{Im}(G_K\to\Aut(T_{O^+(x)}))$ and the pointwise images $\operatorname{Im}(\rho_{x_n})\subseteq\Aut(X_\infty(x_n))$ is more subtle than a direct transfer.
+The branch inclusion $X_\infty(x_n)\hookrightarrow T_{O^+(x)}$ exhibits each pointwise tree as a rooted subtree of the orbital tree, and the action of $G_K$ on $T_{O^+(x)}$ records information about how Galois permutes points across sister branches that is not visible in any single pointwise tower.
+A clean transfer between pointwise and orbital open-image statements therefore requires additional combinatorial hypotheses on the branching pattern along the orbit and is best treated separately. \end{remark}

-\begin{remark}[Special maps and small images] For the special families (power, Chebyshev, Lattés), the admissible orbital symmetry group is a proper closed subgroup of $\Aut(T_d)$ (e.g.\ virtually abelian or coming from endomorphisms of elliptic curves), and one cannot expect open image in $\Aut(T_d)$.
-The formulation above isolates the \emph{right} target in all cases via $\Aut^{\mathrm{orb}}(O^+(x))$. \end{remark}
+\begin{remark}[Special maps and small images] For the special families (power, Chebyshev, Lattés), the orbital automorphism group $\Aut(T_{O^+(x)})$ is significantly smaller than $\Aut(T_d)$ (e.g.\ virtually abelian or coming from endomorphisms of elliptic curves), and one cannot expect open image in $\Aut(T_d)$.
+The formulation above isolates the \emph{right} target in all cases via $\Aut(T_{O^+(x)})$. \end{remark}